yuripaoloni/xes-ethereum-extractor/server/README.md

 flask --debug run
 ```

+## Deploy

+The deployment is automatically done by the GitHub actions [server_deploy.yaml](../.github/workflows/server_deploy.yaml) on every push in the `/server` folder.

-To push updates to Heroku execute from the project root folder: `git subtree push --prefix server heroku-server main`
+To manually push updates to Heroku execute from the project root folder: `git subtree push --prefix server heroku-server main`